↑

 This tangy tomato dressing is bursting with flavors and is delicious on everything from greens to seafood!

-• Drizzle it over delicate greens with thick parmesan shavings for a simple, summery salad.
+• Drizzle it over delicate greens with parmesan for a simple, summery salad.

 • Serve it over grilled fish, shrimp, or chicken.

-• Spoon it in the bottom of a plate with seared scallops on top for a beautiful presentation.
+• Spoon it into the bottom of a plate with seared scallops or fish on top.

-• It also livens up roasted vegetables, omelets, or frittatas.
+• It livens up roasted vegetables, omelets, or frittatas.

-• You could also use this as the sauce for a fresh pasta salad, Panzanella salad (Italian bread salad).
+• You could also use this as the sauce for a fresh pasta salad or panzanella salad (Italian bread salad).

 Products + Equipment Used in This Recipe